Changissnz/selfinterest/README.md

 that situation only intends to be entertained without being awed or flabberghasted.
 And that is if the situation is accepted.
-Otherwise, the events pre-determined for that situation are attempted alteration in qualities of disruption and improvement: patterns are broken, variants are created, splinters diverge from original cause.
+Otherwise, the events pre-determined for that situation are attempted alteration in qualities of disruption and improvement: patterns are broken, variants are created, splinters diverge from cause original from self-interest.